-We recently heard from a DeskAlerts client who had literally only just deployed the DeskAlerts emergency alert system across their organisation who had to use it for a real-life active shooter scenario just two hours later.
+We recently heard from a DeskAlerts client who had literally only just deployed the DeskAlerts emergency alert system across their organization who had to use it for a real-life active shooter scenario just two hours later.

-The client needed to evacuate employees in a calm and efficient manner, and then was able to send emergency alert notifications to computer screens that provided clear instructions so everyone could safely evacuate the building.
+The client needed to evacuate employees in a calm and efficient manner and then was able to send emergency alert notifications to computer screens that provided clear instructions so everyone could safely evacuate the building.